HashCodespace/Volunteerinsrilanka-org/src/_post/blog/top-10-things-to-do-with-your-family-in-sri-lanka.md

 For a mix of culture, shopping, and urban adventure head to Colombo, the capital of Sri Lanka.
 Families can rent bicycles and cycle through the city’s colonial architecture, bustling markets, and seafront.
 Visit the famous Pettah Market where you can buy local handicrafts, textiles, and souvenirs.
 After cycling through the streets stop by one of the many cafes or restaurants and enjoy Sri Lankan cuisine, the perfect ending to a day of fun.

 ![South Beaches](/assets/img/family-in-sri-lanka-1.jpg)

 ### Make a Difference as a Family: Volunteering in Sri Lanka

 Sri Lanka offers an exciting range of activities that cater to all ages.
 From thrilling safaris to cultural explorations and time spent by the beach, there’s no shortage of adventures waiting for you.

-While exploring this breathtaking island, you can also give back to the local community by engaging in meaningful projects with [Volunteer in Sri Lanka](https://volunteerinsrilanka.org/about-us/).
-Whether [teaching English to Buddhist monks](https://volunteerinsrilanka.org/volunteer-programs/teaching-english-to-buddhist-monks-in-sri-lanka-program/), [supporting turtle conservation](https://volunteerinsrilanka.org/volunteer-programs/turtle-conservation-volunteer-program-in-sri-lanka-galle/), or [helping children with special needs](https://volunteerinsrilanka.org/volunteer-programs/special-needs-care-volunteer-program-in-sri-lanka/), we have a [volunteer project ](https://volunteerinsrilanka.org/volunteer-programs/)that is suited to every interest.
+While exploring this breathtaking island, you can also give back to the local community by engaging in meaningful projects with [Volunteer in Sri Lanka ](https://volunteerinsrilanka.org/about-us/) Whether [Teaching English to Buddhist monks](https://volunteerinsrilanka.org/volunteer-programs/teaching-english-to-buddhist-monks-in-sri-lanka-program/) [Supporting turtle conservation ](https://volunteerinsrilanka.org/volunteer-programs/turtle-conservation-volunteer-program-in-sri-lanka-galle/)Or [Helping children with special needs](https://volunteerinsrilanka.org/volunteer-programs/special-needs-care-volunteer-program-in-sri-lanka/) We have a [Volunteer project T](https://volunteerinsrilanka.org/volunteer-programs/)hat is suited to every interest.

 For just USD 180 per week, enjoy comfortable ensuite accommodation with air conditioning at Rumassala, along with daily breakfast and dinner.
 Volunteering as a family not only deepens your cultural experience but also creates lifelong memories of making a difference together.